 Patients need to replace two missing teeth next to each other.
 Can I just have one replacement teeth placed and attach it to one of my natural teeth and make a bridge?

 I lost my upper back teeth on one side and have gone for years without doing anything about it.
 My sinuses always seem to bother me more on that side than on the side that I have back teeth.
 Could these problems be related to one another?

-I’ve had dentures for several years and have lost a lot of jawbone.
+I’ve had dentures for several years and have lost a lot of jaw bone.
 My lower dentures are floaters and I need help.
 Is there still hope for me?

 I am missing all of my teeth and am now wearing a full upper and lower denture.
 I can no longer tolerate my lowers.
-Will I need an implant for every tooth I am replacing on the lower jaw?
+Will I need an implant placement for every tooth I am replacing on the lower jaw?